brothersincode/virastar/README.md

 * `cleanup_begin_and_end`
-	- remove spaces, tabs, and new lines from the beginning and enf of file
+	- remove spaces, tabs, and new lines from the beginning and end of text

 #### aggressive editing
 * `aggresive`